Prevent double login

 Nicolas, I think this task was updated when 1.10 was not really what was released in the end.
 Could you check the current "prevent_simultaneous_login" setting in 1.10 works, and maybe also in 2.0, to update this task?

 Updated by Nicolas Ducoulombier almost 4 years ago

 - Assignee changed from Nicolas Ducoulombier to Julio Montoya

 In 1.10 and master, the option is present in the administration and there is the code corresponding to what has been developped for 1.9 but it does not work.

 The 3 commits are all present but for some reason it does not work anymore.

-Updated by Julio Montoya almost 3 years ago
+Updated by Julio Montoya about 3 years ago